openhouse/photo-filter/project-guidelines.md

 - **Portability**: Ensure the project's state is fully contained within the project files for new collaborators or assistants.
 - **Agile State Documentation**: Include the current project state, pending tasks, and future plans within the project files.
 - **Self-Containment**: The project should be self-contained, requiring no external context to understand its current state and next steps.

+## Issue Tracking and Debugging

+- Use `ISSUES.md` to log open issues, steps taken to resolve them, and their eventual resolutions.
+- When an issue is identified:
+  - **Describe** the problem clearly.
+  - **Document** the steps you've taken to diagnose and attempt to fix it.
+  - **Collaborate** by inviting input from others, including role-playing as experts or utilizing AI assistants.
+  - **Update** the issue log with any new findings or solutions.
+- This practice ensures transparency and helps prevent redundant work.

 ## Collaboration Guidelines